mxnight/TelegramBot/README.md

-Telegram bot base using classes (why? just for fun)
+Telegram bot base using classes & telegraf (why? just for fun)